magento/magento2-page-builder/docs/how-to/how-to-upgrade-content-types.md

    ![Custom converter and upgrader classes](../images/upgrade-framework-example-custom.png)

-1. Implement the `DataConverterInterface` for your content type, using Page Builder's `FixFullWidthRowPadding` class as an example.
+1. Implement the `DataConverterInterface` to create a converter for your content type, using Page Builder's `FixFullWidthRowPadding` class as an example.

-1. Implement the `DataPatchInterface` for your content type, using Page Builder's `UpgradeFullWidthPadding` class as an example.
+1. Implement the `DataPatchInterface` to create a patcher for your content type, using Page Builder's `UpgradeFullWidthPadding` class as an example.

 1. Make a copy of the data in the `content` fields of existing entities (`cms_page`, `cms_block`, and so on).
 You will compare this content with the content changes made after running your upgrade patch.